LibraryCarpentry/lc-python-intro/episodes/08-pandas.md

 ```

 ## Summary statistics on columns
-A column is a pandas series object.
-One of the advantages of pandas is that we can use built-in functions to provide summary statistics across series such as columns.
-Since it can be difficult to get a sense of the range of data in a large dataframe by looking over the whole thing manually, these functions can help us understand our dataset quickly and ask specific questions.
+A pandas Series is a one-dimensional array, like a column in a spreadsheet, while a pandas DataFrame is a two-dimensional tabular data structure with labeled axes, similar to a spreadsheet.
+One of the advantages of pandas is that we can use built-in functions to provide summary statistics across Series such as columns.
+Since it can be difficult to get a sense of the range of data in a large DataFrame by looking over the whole thing manually, these functions can help us understand our dataset quickly and ask specific questions.

 If we wanted to know the range of years covered in this data, for example, we can look at the maximum and minimum values in the `year` column.